openstack/manila/doc/source/devref/emc_vnx_driver.rst

 document.

 This driver performs the operations on VNX by XMLAPI and the File command line.
 Each backend manages one Data Mover of VNX.
-Multiple Manila backends need to be configured to manage multiple Data Movers.
+Multiple manila backends need to be configured to manage multiple Data Movers.

 Requirements